deck-app/symfony/README.md

 $ docker-compose up
 ```

-The above command creates a container service for Symfony development and bootstraps a new Symfony application, named `myapp` in working directory.
+The above command creates a container service for Symfony development and bootstraps a new Symfony application, named `symfony` in working directory.
 You can use your favorite IDE for developing the application.

 After the built-in PHP application server has been started, visit http://localhost:8000 in your favorite web browser and you'll be greeted by the Symfony welcome page.

 ## Executing commands

-Commands can be launched inside the `myapp` Symfony Development Container with `docker-compose` using the [exec](https://docs.docker.com/compose/reference/exec/) command.
+Commands can be launched inside the `symfony` Symfony Development Container with `docker-compose` using the [exec](https://docs.docker.com/compose/reference/exec/) command.

 > **Note**:
 >